Radico/sql-extractor/README.md

 ## Project and Rationale

+SQL has become one the most important ways to describe and query data in large data systems and the need for simple SQL interfaces is more important than ever.
-Most Java SQL projects are designed around Object Relational Mappings.
+However, most Java SQL projects are designed around Object Relational Mappings.
 While this is powerful it doesn't allow the flexibility for dynamic queries.

+While there are various packages on the market, generally querying a database as a Java developer is much more complex than writing basic queries in languages like Python or PHP.

-We need a flexible way to connect to various JDBC data sources, run arbitrary queries, return line delimited JSON.
+The original rationale for this project was to design a flexible way to connect to various JDBC data sources, run arbitrary queries, return line delimited JSON for later storage and processing.

+The project has evolved and now offers a variety of features that offer power, scalability, and flexibility when querying SQL from a JVM project or directly from the command line.

 More info: http://jsonlines.org/